SamuelGarrattIqa/ui_recording/PITCHME.md

 ## Observing it run

+At the [console](http://localhost:4444/grid/console) you see a console of nodes, showing the pending requests for more nodes
+You will notice how 4 nodes have been created with [docker ps](docker ps).
 We can see a live preview of the nodes running at `http://localhost:4444/grid/admin/live`.
-You will notice how 4 nodes have been created with `docker ps`.
  We can also see a dashboard of the tests run at `http://localhost:4444/dashboard/`.

 ---